Blinatumomab (Blincyto)

 Blincyto is administered via a tube into a vein (intravenous infusion, or I.V.) continuously for 28 days, followed by a break of 14 days.
 The combined period of the 28-day treatment and the 14-day break is one “cycle”.
 Blincyto is administered across multiple treatment cycles.

-One hour prior to the first dose of Blincyto in each cycle, adult patients are pre-medicated with an anti-inflammatory drug (prednisone or equivalent).
+One hour prior to the first dose of Blincyto in each cycle, adult patients are pre-medicated with an anti-inflammatory drug (prednisone or dexamethasone).
 Pediatric patients are pre-medicated with the anti-inflammatory drug dexamethasone prior to the first dose of Blincyto in the first cycle, and when restarting an infusion after any interruptions of 4 or more hours in the first cycle.

-Hospitalization is recommended for the first 9 days of the first cycle for patients with relapsed/refractory B-ALL (who had been treated with chemotherapy, but it either did not work or stopped working) and the first 3 days of the first treatment cycle for patients with minimal residual disease B-ALL.
+Hospitalization is recommended for the first 9 days of the first cycle for patients with relapsed/refractory B-ALL (who had been treated with chemotherapy, but it either did not work or stopped working) and the first 3 days of the first treatment cycle for patients with minimal residual disease B-ALL or Philadelphia chromosome-negative B-ALL.
 For subsequent cycles, fewer hospitalization days are required.
 Hospitalization or supervision by a healthcare professional is also recommended for all subsequent cycle starts, and when restarting an infusion after any interruptions.

 The first treatment cycle (for patients with minimal residual disease B-ALL) or the first two cycles (for patients with relapsed/refractory B-ALL) are intended to drastically reduce or eliminate leukemic cells and decrease cancer-associated symptoms.
 These are called “induction cycles”.
 After the induction cycle(s), up to three more cycles are administered in order to further reduce the leukemic cells and prevent the disease from returning after discontinuing Blincyto.
 These are called “consolidation cycles”.
 Patients with relapsed/refractory B-ALL can then receive up to 4 additional cycles of Blincyto with a break of 56 days (“continued therapy”).
+Patients with Philadelphia chromosome-negative B-ALL receive one consolidation cycle of Blincyto.

 What are the observed clinical results?